hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 Now, the user is instructed to send “hello” to their Telegram bot and then enter any key to proceed.

-(We have to wait for a confirmation else the code will immediately proceed to replying when the user hasn’t even sent anything :D)
+(We have to wait for a confirmation else the code will immediately proceed to reply when the user hasn’t even sent anything :D)

 ```python
 print("Now open your Telegram application and send 'hello' to your Telegram Bot.")